gvwilson/sensibleadventures/misc/bear-02.md

 *slowly*, you hear?
 Slowly."

-Even if the bear hadn't been two watchful steps behind him, Prince Lormay couldn't have gone quickly with Sergeant Gyalpa's arm around his shoulder.
+Even if the bear hadn't been two watchful steps behind him, Prince Thokmay couldn't have gone quickly with Sergeant Gyalpa's arm around his shoulder.
 The sergeant seemed much less steady than he had been before the bear had ambushed them.
-Prince Lormay hoped he was exaggerating his lameness.
+Prince Thokmay hoped he was exaggerating his lameness.

 They came around the corner.
 A sturdy-looking river raft was